leastern/leastern.github.io/_pages/about.md

 My research interests span a variety of areas in corporate finance.
 I have written papers on corporate governance, private equity and D&O insurance.

-My current research leverages machine learning prediction methods to study economic agents' decision making.
+My current research leverages machine learning prediction methods to study inefficiencies in economic agents' decision making.

 I am joining the <a href="https://www.abfr-forum.org/">AI & Big Data in Finance Research Forum</a> as co-organizer starting in Dec.
 2022.